Sienci-Labs/Resources/atc/atc-assembly/atc-software.md

     ⚠️ **Caution:** Move slowly.
 Avoid crashing the **stud finder** or **spindle nose**.

-1. Assuming you start from the back left corner of the machine, you will be moving the spindle above the left-most tool holder.
+1. Assuming you start from the back left corner of the machine, you will be moving the spindle above the right-most tool holder.

     Either manually jog, or: